plan-systems/design-docs/README.md

 - A responsive, engaging, visual, and spatially-oriented interface
 - A first-class input and display device experience
 - Full horsepower of the user's device/workstation

+How is PLAN implemented?
+- [Unity](https://unity3d.com) 3D engine with (C# & .NET Core)
+- Local file system caching and partial network resilience to enable offline work
+- Front end written in [Unity](https://unity3d.com) (C# & .NET Core)
+- Back end node/daemon ("pnode") written in [Go](https://golang.org)
+- Channels are identified and handled by self-describing meta data.
+- Access control implemented using channels; each channel is a child of some other channel, ultimately up to a root.

 ## Architecture Synopsis